-In general, the risks of significant environmental damage from GSA activities are relatively low in comparison to larger entities like food
+In general, the risks of significant environmental damage from GSA activities

 - In the event that a violation occurred, either through its own actions or those of its vendors, GSA would be responsible for bringing this to the attention of PWA's enforcement personnel. - With the exception of significant discharges as described above, and given the County's civic responsibility to meet its own standards, the most significant risks to GSA Landscaping and Grounds would likely be a notice of violation.